openforis/sepal_ui/docs/source/_templates/autosummary/module.rst

 {% extends "!autosummary/module.rst" %}

-{# This file is almost the same as the default, but adds :toctree: to the autosummary directives.
-   The original can be found at `sphinx/ext/autosummary/templates/autosummary/module.rst`. #}

 {% block attributes %}
 {% if attributes %}
    .. rubric:: Module Attributes

    .. autosummary::
-      :toctree:
    {% for item in attributes %}
       {{ item }}
    {%- endfor %}